Facebook still banning Trump — for now — despite campaign - NewsBreak

 Facebook still banning Trump — for now — despite campaign

-Donald Trump may be running for president, but he still can’t use Facebook.

-The social media platform has no plans to reinstate Trump’s account following the former president’s announcement that he will seek a second term in the White House, the company confirmed Wednesday.
+The social media platform has no plans to reinstate Trump's account following the former president's announcement on Tuesday that he will seek a second term in the White House , the company confirmed Wednesday.
 Trump was kicked off Facebook following the Jan.
-6, 2021, attack on the U.S. Capitol.
+6, 2021 attack on the U.S. Capitol.

 One change will be immediate: As a candidate, Trump will no longer be subject to Facebook fact checks.
-That’s because under Facebook rules, comments by elected officials and candidates for office aren’t subject to fact checks on its site.
-The Associated Press participates in Facebook’s independent fact-checking program.
+That's because under Facebook rules, comments by elected officials and candidates for office aren't subject to fact checks on its site.
+The AP participates in Facebook's independent fact checking program.

 Throughout his tenure as president, Trump's use of social media posed a significant challenge to major social media platforms trying to balance the public's need to hear from their elected leaders with worries about misinformation, harassment and incitement of violence.